paritytech/polkadot/roadmap/implementers-guide/src/node/backing/prospective-parachains.md

 - `ProspectiveParachainsMessage::GetHypotheticalFrontier`
   - Gets the hypothetical frontier membership of candidates with the given properties under the specified active leaves' fragment trees.
-  - Sent by the Backing Subsystem when checking whether a candidate can be seconded based on its hypothetical frontiers.
+  - Sent by the Backing Subsystem when sanity-checking whether a candidate can be seconded based on its hypothetical frontiers.
 - `ProspectiveParachainsMessage::GetTreeMembership`
   - Gets the membership of the candidate in all fragment trees.
-  - Sent by the Backing Subsystem when it updates the candidates seconded at various depths under active leaves.
+  - Sent by the Backing Subsystem when it needs to update the candidates seconded at various depths under new active leaves.
 - `ProspectiveParachainsMessage::GetMinimumRelayParents`
   - Gets the minimum accepted relay-parent number for each para in the fragment tree for the given relay-chain block hash.